KingWhale Taipei

-KingWhale Taipei is a Taiwanese women's volleyball team based in Taichung, Taiwan.
+KingWhale Taipei (臺北鯨華 (Táiběi Jīnghuá)) is a Taiwanese women's volleyball team based in Taipei, Taiwan.
 They compete in the Top Volleyball League.

 History

 KingWhale Taipei was established in 2019 by textile firm KingWhale (菁華工業) from players of the University of Taipei.

 The team plays in the Top Volleyball League.
 They won their first title in the 2022–23 season breaking Taipower's seven championship streak.

 They played as a guest team in the Premier Volleyball League of the Philippines specifically the 2022 Invitational Conference.
 KingWhale lost to the Creamline Cool Smashers in the finals.

 KingWhale played in the 2023 Asian Women's Club Volleyball Championship.